 Needless to say, we're about to give Cox the boot and start streaming our TV.
 We'll get internet elsewhere as well, since it is so obvious that our business is not important.

 (On a side note, we have been told numerous times that if we were "established" customers, Cox could help us with the bill.
 Sadly, the ten years of previous cable that I had and the five that my boyfriend had do not count toward our being "established," as they were at different addresses.)

-Review about: Cox Communications Receiver.
+Product or Service Mentioned: Cox Communications Receiver.